Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Beautiful.

-It's going to open up connections.
+It's going to open up.

+connections.
 Yeah, Matt Stewart, facilitating friendship since, I don't know, the dawn of time.

-I don't know how old he is.
+I don't know how oldies.

+No one does.
 Records don't go that far back.
+Do you know?

-Hey, let's boot this baby home jess anything we need to tell people before we go um that if you have come across a news article
+Hey, let's boot this baby home.
+Jess, anything we need to tell people before we go?

-i suggest she's very territorial about mine.
 You can suggest that to us.

-There's a link on our website, dogo1pod.com.
+There's a link on our website, dogo onpod.com.

 It's in our show notes as well.

-And, yeah, you don't have to be supporting us to make a suggestion.
+And yeah, you don't have to be supporting us to make a suggestion.

 Anybody can do that.